Ninja Gaiden: Arcade game

-The arcade version of Ninja Gaiden, released in 1988, is a Bad Dudes-style beat 'em up in which the player controls a nameless blue ninja (red for the second player) as he travels to various regions of the United States, to defeat an evil cult led by a descendant of Nostradamus, who is trying to fulfill his ancestor's prophecy of the rise of an evil king in 1999.
+The original Ninja Gaiden, an arcade game, was released in 1988.
+It is a beat 'em up blending the styles of Bad Dudes (platform aspect of some sequences, where hero is moving while hanging by his arms to platforms or walking on the latter) and Double Dragon (pseudo 3D perspective typical of many beat'em up games, but with reduced depth range) in which the player controls a nameless blue ninja (red for the second player) as he travels to various regions of the United States, to defeat an evil cult led by a descendant of Nostradamus, who is trying to fulfill his ancestor's prophecy of the rise of an evil king in 1999.
 The player has a variety of techniques, such as a flying neck throw and a backflip.
 The player can obtain power-ups by throwing characters into background objects, such as street lights and dumpsters.
 The player fights primarily with their bare hands, although a sword can be used for a limited time as a power-up; they can use overhead environmental objects as a prop from which they can deliver more powerful kicking attacks.
 Although the game takes place in different environments, there are primarily only five kinds of enemies, all of which appear in every level (although some levels have extra enemy types).
-The game is remembered for its infamous continue screen, where the player character is chained to a table underneath a descending circular saw.
+The game is remembered for its infamous continue screen, in which the player character is chained to a table underneath a descending circular saw.